What is Bush Kindy?

 WHEN AND WHERE IS BUSH KINDY HELD?

-Our Bush Kindy program is seamlessly integrated into both our Pre-Kindy and Kindergarten programs.
+Our nature play philosophy is seamlessly integrated into both our Pre-Kindy and Kindergarten programs.

-It operates ‘rain or shine,’ taking place both on-site and at local nature spaces within walking distance or a short bus ride from our service.
+It operates ‘rain or shine,’ taking place both on-site and at local nature spaces within walking distance or a short trip on public transport from Little Wildlings.

 This ensures that all children experience the benefits of nature, regardless of the day or weather (unless it is unsafe to be outside).